learningOrchestra/mlToolKits/readme.md

 *If in case, you have firewalls or other traffic-blockers, add learningOrchestra as an exception.*

-Ex: In Google Cloud Platform each of the VMs must allow both http and https traffic.
+Ex: In Google Cloud Platform each of the VMs must allow both `allow_http` and `allow_https` traffic rules.

 ## Deployment